iroosevelt/nerderland-web/README.md

 # 🛸 Nerderland Web

-*A social arena floating in space, built by humans for humans*
+**“Inside every mystery, mystery...”**

+_The Social arena for Nerds_

-The main web application for Nerderland - where nerds gather to share stories, build boards, and level up their nerdity.
+The main web application for Nerderland - where nerds gather to share stories, build discourse, and level up their nerdity.

 ## Quick Start